Safety Measures at Children’s Healthcare of Atlanta Facilities

 - Care coordination resources

-Rest assured that Marcus Autism Center is making every effort to ensure our facilities are safe and ready to welcome you and your child.
+Rest assured that Marcus Autism Center is making every effort to ensure our facilities are safe for you and your child.
 We look forward to seeing you at your next visit.